-These are the instructions to manually install Google ADB Driver on Windows Computer (including Windows XP, Vista, Windows 7, Windows 8, 8.1 and Windows 10).
+These are instructions on how to manually install the Google ADB Driver on Windows Computer (including Windows XP, Vista, Windows 7, Windows 8, 8.1, and Windows 10).

-Step 3: Once, run command is launched, type devmgmt.msc and Press on OK Button to launch Device Manager.
+- Once, the run command is launched, Type devmgmt.msc and Click on OK Button to launch Device Manager.

-Step 4: Once, Device Manager is launched, Click on your computer Name.
+- Once, Device Manager is Launched, Click on your Computer Name.

-Step 11: Now, again click on Next to continue.
+- Now, again Click on Next to continue.

-Step 12: Lastly, Click to finish button to close the Add Hardware Wizard.
+- Lastly, Click to finish the button to close the Add Hardware Wizard.

 Above, you can see the ADB Driver is installed and listed in the Device Manager.
-Which means you can now connect your android device to the Windows Computer without any issue.
+Now, Restart the computer and you will be able to connect almost all the Android devices to the Windows Computer without facing any issue.

 [*] You need to enable USB debugging on your Android Device to connect your device to the Computer.
-You can Enable USB Debugging on your Android device from the Settings > Developers Options.
+You can Enable USB Debugging on your Android device from the Settings > Developer Optionss.

 [*] Google ADB driver is a Universal Driver which supports almost all the Android Device in the market.

-[*] Credits: Google ADb Driver is officially provided by Google Inc. So Full credits goes to the Google Android Team for providing the Driver for free.
+[*] Credits: ADB Driver is officially provided by Google Inc. So Full credit goes to the Google Android Team for providing the Driver for free.